RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### The _Standards for Student Work_ document

 The Standards for Student Work in MTH 225 document is a complete one-stop visit for all information about what "success" specifically looks like for each of the assignment types in the course. **It is critically important that you read this document carefully and keep it close at hand**.
-A link is to it is found in several places in the syllabus, also on the Class Page and on Blackboard; you should also bookmark it in your web browser.
+A link is to it is found in several places in the syllabus, also on the [Class Page](https://docs.google.com/document/d/1pCxYpwLsHa9ciZv4zrtCH2P3aEM6g6Za2onQsOJCung/edit?tab=t.0) and on Blackboard; you should also bookmark it in your web browser.

 ### How assignments are graded and recorded

 [The _Standards for Student Work_ document](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/course-docs/Standards%20for%20Student%20Work%20MTH%20225%20W25.md) describes each mark possible for every assignment and what it takes to earn that mark.
 Here are some more targeted details:

-- **Learning Target Exam problems**: Each problem on a Learning Target exam is graded either *Success* or *Retry* based on whether it meets the standards for success.
+- **Learning Target Exam problems**: On Learning Target exams, **each problem is graded separately**.
+Each problem on a Learning Target exam is graded either *Success* or *Retry* based on whether it meets the standards for success.
 The exam itself does not receive a grade, only the individual problems.
 Each problem corresponds to exactly one Learning Target.
 In the Blackboard gradebook, each Learning Target has a separate entry that will be blank (if the Learning Target has never been attempted on an exam) or will say *Success* or *Retry*.
-- **Application/Analysis exams**: Unlike Learning Target exams, Application/Analysis exams are structured with different sections that contain groups of problems, and you will typically be asked to choose 1-2 items from each group to complete.
-Then, **the exam is graded as a whole**; individual problems may receive feedback but are not individually graded.
-The marks possible are *Excellent*, *Success*, and *Retry*; see the Standards for Student Work document for details.
+- **Application/Analysis exams**: On Application/Analysis exams, **the entire exam is graded as a whole** rather than each problem being graded separately.
+Application/Analysis exams are structured with different sections that contain groups of problems, and you will typically be asked to choose 1-2 items from each group to complete.
+Individual problems may receive feedback but are not individually graded.
+The marks possible are *Excellent*, *Success*, and *Retry*; see the [Standards for Student Work document](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/course-docs/Standards%20for%20Student%20Work%20MTH%20225%20W25.md) for details.
 Each of the two Application/Analysis exams has a separate Blackboard gradebook entry that will be blank or show one of those three marks.
 - **Class Preps and Application/Analysis assignments**: Both of these are graded on the basis of completeness and effort only, not on correctness.
 Successful completion earns engagement credits; see below.

 **Engagement credits:** These are awarded for successful completion of a variety of items: